This butter beans recipe is made with fresh kale and a spicy, tomato sauce. It's a one-pot vegan dinner that's also great for meal prep!

 I especially love this butter beans recipe as a WFH lunch.
 I've been working from home for a few years now and I've learned that eating a balanced, energizing lunch is essential for a productive day.
 This butter beans recipe is balanced with fiber, carbs, protein, and fat so I'm way less likely to experience an energy slump later on!

 What are Butter Beans?

 You might know butter beans by another name—lima beans.
-They're both the same thing!
+They're the same exact thing!

 The butter beans in this recipe are dry and beige in color.
 Look for butter beans or lima beans near other types of dry pulses at the grocery store.

-Once the spices are fully incorporated into the mixture, stir in the torn pieces of kale and olive oil.
-Cook for a few more minutes, stirring often, or until the greens are wilted.
+After the spices are fully incorporated and smell fragrant, stir in the torn pieces of kale and olive oil.
+Cook for a few more minutes, stirring often, or until the greens are tender and wilted.

 If you don't have lima/butter beans: